 Beefsteak (90 days) A very old standard variety.
 Fruits are large, meaty, ribbed and deep scarlet .
 Weights average 12 oz.
 Fairly soft skinned for easy slicing.
 Indeterminate.

-*New* Believe it or Not (85 days) Huge bright red, fantastic flavoured tomato with sweet, juicy, meaty flesh.
-Perfect for sandwiches and making juice.
+Believe it or Not (85 days) Huge bright red, fantastic flavoured tomato with sweet, juicy, meaty flesh.
+Beautifully shaped; perfect for sandwiches and making juice.
 Indeterminate.

 Big Rainbow (80-85 days) A spectacular large bicolour beefsteak with slight ribbing.
 This heirloom has a mottled orange and red exterior with brilliant coloured gold and red flesh.
 This low acid, firm meaty tomato packs a good old-fashioned, juicy tomato taste.
 Big Rainbow has vigorous vines and good disease resistance.
 Indeterminate.